- About the Industry

 OMCA has not received a response from Minister McLeod and does not expect to until the fall.
 Please continue to send supporting letters while the provincial government carefully considers our ask.

-Beyond the aforementioned efforts, government asks, and industry standards documents OMCA continues its communication efforts with regular COVID bulletins, member webinars to provide pertinent information for each area of membership and as many one-on-one phone calls with members as possible.
+Beyond the aforementioned efforts, government asks, and industry standards documents, OMCA continues its communication efforts with regular COVID bulletins, member webinars and regular council meetings and as many one-on-one phone calls with members as possible.

 OMCA is constantly listening and responding to the needs of its membership.
 We continue to encourage all members to reach out with any questions or concerns that they need guidance or assistance with.